 Take a look at the recipe shared by Paul Merrett at BBC Good Food.

-Roast lamb cries out for mint sauce, but unfortunately mint sauce contains refined sugar and so will add to the meal's carb amount.
-If you want a fresh mint sauce which won't spike blood sugar levels, you can make one very easily at home yourself...
+Roast lamb cries out for mint sauce, but unfortunately, the mint sauce contains refined sugar and so will add to the meal’s carb amount.
+If you want a fresh mint sauce that won’t spike blood sugar levels, you can make one very easily at home yourself…

 Roasted butternut squash and crushed pistachios